-Join us at 9AM on the first Sunday of each month
+Join us the first Sunday of each month

 Format of our prayer time:

-• No one will be required to pray.
+• Prayer groups are small, about four to six people.
+No one will be required to pray.
 If you feel led to simply soak in the peace of the Lord and pray quietly, that's fine.

 • We will not take time to collect prayer requests.
 If you have a request, simply pray about it aloud during our prayer time.